The Kingston Trio: Initial criticism

 However, Trio members never claimed to be folksingers and were never comfortable with the label.
-The liner notes for the group's first album featured a quotation from Dave Guard asserting that "We don't really consider ourselves folksingers in the accepted sense of the word..."
+The liner notes for the group's first album featured an observation from Dave Guard asserting that "We don't really consider ourselves folksingers in the accepted sense of the word..."
 Guard later told journalist Richard Hadlock in Down Beat magazine: "We are not students of folk music; the basic thing for us is honest and worthwhile songs that people can pick up and become involved in."
 Nick Reynolds added in the same article: "We don't collect old songs in the sense that the academic cats do...
 We get new tunes to look over every day.
 Each one of us has his ears open constantly to new material or old stuff that's good."
 Bob Shane remarked years later: "To call the Kingston Trio folksingers was kind of stupid in the first place.
 We never called ourselves folksingers...
 We did folk-oriented material, but we did it amid all kinds of other stuff.
 But they didn't know what to call us with our instruments, so Capitol Records called us folksingers and gave us credit for starting this whole boom."